Don Mattingly: Hall of Fame consideration

 Mattingly is now eligible to be inducted into the Hall of Fame via the Contemporary Baseball Era Players Committee.
-He was included on the 2018, 2020, and 2022 ballots, but did not receive enough votes for induction, coming closer with 50% of the vote in 2022.
-He is set to be considered again for induction when the committee meets on December 7, 2025.
+He was included on the 2018, 2020, 2023 and 2026 ballots, but did not receive enough votes for induction, coming closest with 50% of the vote in 2023.
+He is eligible to be considered again for the 2029 class of inductees.

 Mattingly has been honored by two minor league halls of fame.
 He was inducted in the South Atlantic League Hall of Fame in 1994 and the New York–Penn League Hall of Fame in 2015.

 In 2001, Mattingly was inducted into the Indiana Baseball Hall of Fame; his plaque displays his high school and professional careers.
 In 1987, he was named the American Legion Graduate of the Year, for his success in the major leagues following his American Legion Baseball career.